parcelbright/wheniwork/README.md

 is configurable through the configuration block:

     WhenIWork.configure do |c|
-      c.cache = Rails.cache
+      c.cache_store   = Rails.cache
+      c.cache_enabled = true
     end

-If you set cache to nil, nothing will be cached.
+If you set cache_enabled is turned off, nothing will be cached:

+    WhenIWork.configure do |c|
+      c.cache_enabled = false
+    end

 ## TODO